Standards-Based Reporting (SBR)

 - Beginning the standard

-The report card will be issued three times a year and provide information on student progress and proficiency in the following subject areas: Art, Math, Health, Science, Physical Education, Language Arts, Band, Social Studies, Strings, Drama, Choir, French and Spanish.
-Due to ongoing curricular review cycles, Humanities, Math, Science, Physical Education and Chinese will be phased in within the next two years.
-This means that Humanities, Math, Science, PE and Chinese will continue to use a numerical reporting system until they are ready for SBR.
+A digital report card is issued three times annually, and it provides information on student progress and proficiency in the following subject areas: Art, Math, Health, Science, Physical Education, Language Arts, Band, Social Studies, Strings, Drama, Choir, French, Spanish and Chinese.
+Due to an ongoing curriculum review cycle, Humanities (taught on the Pudong campus) will be phased in next year.
+This means that Humanities uses a traditional numerical reporting system until they are ready for SBR in 2015-2016.

 The standards-based report card is helpful in several ways.
 First, it helps make sure there is more consistency of expectations from teacher to teacher.
-It helps teachers and students focus on the standards from the very beginning of the school year, giving students the opportunity to get help early if they are not making adequate progress.
-Finally, it gives parents information on how their student is doing based on the standards.
+It also helps teachers and students focus on the standards from the very beginning of the school year, giving students the opportunity to get help early if they are not making adequate progress.
+Finally, it gives parents more detailed information on how their student is doing based on the standards.